Incorrect OpenBGPd package scripts prevent use of both IPv4 and IPv6

 To correct this you need to add a new "Listen on IP" field in the "settings" tab for IPv6, so package scripts can set the correct "Listen on IP" address for IPv6.
 Actually the script incorrectly copies the IPv4 "Listen on IP" value to IPv6, breaking the start of BGP daemon.

-#2 Updated by Luzemario Dantas almost 4 years ago
+#2 Updated by Luzemario Dantas about 4 years ago

 Steps to reproduce: